 Isn’t it confusing sometimes whether you should feed your baby on demand or put her on a schedule?
 As many things with parenting, everyone has their two cents and opinion and your mind spins with the possibilities.
-This article will talk about schedules for breastfeeding and formula-feeding babies.
+This article will talk about schedules for breastfeeding and formula-fed babies.

 Rigid schedules for breastfeeding babies?
 What about formula-feeding babies?